 One of the features Mobile Car DR was interested in was the ability to record incoming calls so the interactions could be reviewed and evaluated to help improve conversions.
 That ability, and the ability to track other metrics—like how many calls are received each day and where they are coming from—have definitely provided business benefit.
 In addition, Sobek says, the system allows the company to adjust which phone will ring, ring multiple people at the same time, set up phone trees or have phones automatically transfer at certain times of the day.
 These are the kinds of practical features that can really provide bottom-line business benefit especially for small businesses where resources—including staff—are at a premium.

-While Sobek says the company only uses the system for incoming calls, with employees returning calls through their own personal phones, the Access Direct system provides the ability for calls to be returned via the web interface or phone app—showing the company’s virtual phone number to those being called.
+While Sobek says the company only uses the virtual business phone service for incoming calls, with employees returning calls through their own personal phones, the Access Direct system provides the ability for calls to be returned via the web interface or phone app—showing the company’s virtual phone number to those being called.
 This is the kind of functionality that allows even small businesses to convey a big business image.

 Psychologically, today’s phone numbers take some of the personal element out of connecting with others when compared to the early days of small pools of people connecting locally.
 Instead of asking an operator to call your friend John Porter on Oak Street, the growing number of users meant that you now had to pick up the phone and dial half a dozen numbers.